+Financial

+Reporting and

+Compliance 2A

+FRCO2A-6

-Financial Reporting and Compliance 2A FRCO2A-6 This module consolidates and reinforces the principles introduced in Financial Reporting and Compliance FRC01B-6.
-It also introduces some of the important conceptual topics for future financial reporting and compliance modules.
-Focusing on small South African private manufacturing companies trading in a global economy, it outlines various reporting and compliance principles required for ethical leadership.
-Students will also learn how to interpret and apply these principles and their related accounting standards and taxation laws to ensure compliance within the environment of a small private company.
-FRC01B-6 is a prerequisite for this module.
+This module consolidates and reinforces the principles introduced in the Financial Reporting and Compliance FRC01B-6 module and introduces some of the important conceptual topics for future financial reporting and compliance modules.
+Focusing on small, private South African manufacturing companies trading in a global economy, this module introduces various reporting and compliance principles that are required for ethical leadership.
+Students will also learn how to interpret and apply these principles and their related accounting standards and taxations laws to ensure compliance within the environment of a small private company.
+FRCO1B-6 is a prerequisite for this module.